Deliverables

 Clients who receive polished deliverables within the promised window are more likely to refer.
 They have a concrete artifact to share.
 They can credibly describe "a consultant who actually delivered on time" to their network.

-The consistency standard across a growing practice
+The consistency standard across a growing firm

 What Automated Consulting Report Generation Does for Pricing Power